 Unconditional admission to graduate study will be granted under the following circumstances:

-- The applicant has a baccalaureate degree from a college or university accredited by a regional or national accrediting agency (Official transcripts from all institutions attended must be submitted.); and
+- The applicant has a baccalaureate degree from an institutionally accredited institution (Official transcripts from all institutions attended must be submitted.); and

 - At least one or more of the following three criteria is met:

 - The applicant has a minimum cumulative undergraduate grade point average (GPA) of 3.0 based upon a 4.0 scale; or

 - The applicant has a minimum graduate GPA of 3.0 based upon a 4.0 scale in all graduate courses taken within the last 6 years.
 At least 12 graduate credit hours must have been completed; or